 Steve Rich in Indiana.

-Danny Oglethorpe in Louisiana (the sixth DXer to decode a DTV signal via Es) received video and PSIP data from KVBC-DT-2 Las Vegas via Es at 1238 miles in 2005, which is the longest DTV reception to date.
+Danny Oglethorpe in Louisiana (the sixth DXer to decode a DTV signal via Es) received video and PSIP data from KVBC-DT-2 Las Vegas via Es at 1238 miles in 2005, which was the longest DTV reception at the time.

 Inexpensive DTV converter boxes containing sixth generation chips were introduced in 2008.
 While the reception of DTVs via Es is still difficult for many DXers, it is now more common.